 We investigate forest sites recovering for different time spans from a former use as pasture or plantation (= a chronosequence) to assess and compare the reassembly of interaction networks and trajectories of ecosystem processes.
-We will quantify the effects of functional traits that are predicted to be important for network reassembly and resilience to perturbations: response traits to environmental conditions, and interaction traits as determinants of network links.
+We quantify the effects of functional traits that are predicted to be important for network reassembly and resilience to perturbations: response traits to environmental conditions, and interaction traits as determinants of network links.
 Analysing the relative contribution of these traits across distinct ecological processes allows us to distil dis- and reassembly rules of forest recovery.
 The complexity of newly composed networks with forest recovery is predicted to increase the overall rate and resilience of ecosystem processes.
-To test this hypothesis, we will perform a perturbation-recruitment experiment (P-REX) along the chronosequence.
+To test this hypothesis, we performed a perturbation-recruitment experiment (P-REX) along the chronosequence.
 Overall, our research unit will unravel how, to what extent, and how fast a forest ecosystem can re-establish after deforestation, including the diverse species communities, complex interaction networks, and relevant processes that characterize such forest ecosystems.

 Predicted increase in network complexity with the age of recovering forests:

 - the impacts of agricultural land use (pastures and cacao plantations) to characterize the resistance of networks against deforestation,